spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

     - codegen: truncation, signed, non-power-of-two: showcase and feedback
     - codegen: PIE mechanics: showcase and feedback
     - linker: refactoring of `LinkBlock` abstraction
+3. @topolarity
+    - sema: Does "Value.read/writeToMemory" need to respect the ABI size of exotic (non-power-of-two) types?
+Is memory guaranteed/expected to be sign-extended to the full buffer size, if so?
+(Context: Trying to fix an observed bug in `@bitCast` for exotic integers, mostly to do with sign bit handling)

 ## 2022-01-27